Analysing a Network Protocol

 gpredict

-is open source and there is a github mirror where we can browse
+is open source and there is a

 the source tree.
 The file names in the 'src' directory show some promising